 The engagement of healthcare professionals (HCPs) by pharmaceutical companies is governed by a comprehensive framework aimed at ensuring ethical interactions and preventing undue influence on medical practice.
 The primary regulatory instruments include the Pharmaceutical Affairs Act (PAA) and the Fair Competition Code established by the Korean Researchbased Pharmaceutical Industry Association (KRPIA).
-These regulatory mechanisms and oversight by relevant authorities:
+These regulations are enforced through a combination of self-regulatory mechanisms and oversight by relevant authorities: